bullshitscam/Register/README.md

-# Register
+# Register thingy I suppose
-idk lil nkgga
+I suppose this is where you get the subdomain? retro-slop.com